Pre-Arrival Information

 Coming from abroad

-*Canadian exception: Canadian citizens are not required to obtain a visa stamp in their passports to enter the United States.
-Instead they are adjudicated at the Port of Entry when they cross the border into the United States.
-If you are coming on a J-1 visa, you must present the immigration officer at the port of entry the following documentation:
+*Canadian exception: Canadian citizens are not required to obtain a visa stamp in their passports to enter the U.S. on a J-1 status.
+Instead, they are adjudicated at the Port of Entry when they cross the border into the United States.
+Please make sure to present your DS-2019 at the Port of Entry and specify to the officer that you are seeking J-1 visa status.
+Make sure to pay your I-901 SEVIS fee in advance, as the payment cannot be made at the Port of Entry

 Administrative Processing